ShaunWMusic/adonis4-jsonapi/readme.md

 This addon adds JSONApi Support and helpers for Adonis projects.

-> **NOTE** This addon is currently UNDER DEVELOPMENT so APIs, methods, and class structures may change (though I will try my best to keep docs up to date).
+> **NOTE** This addon is currently UNDER DEVELOPMENT.
+Shaun is currently working on setting up the namespace.

 ## Installation